Find Teaching Schools

 Types of Engineering Professor

-There were about 47,600 jobs for Engineering Professor in 2016 (in the United States).
+In 2016, there was an estimated number of 47,600 jobs in the United States for Engineering Professor.
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 7,000 new jobs for Engineering Professor by 2026.
-The BLS estimates 4,500 yearly job openings in this field.
+There will be an estimated 4,500 positions for Engineering Professor per year.

 undefined